 No Public Space Surveillance, Traffic Management (ANPR) or third party CCTV scheme should be accepted for monitoring from the Council's CCTV Control Room without first having satisfied the requirements of this strategy.
 CCTV will be developed in Merton in a considered manner to ensure that all schemes have maximum effectiveness.

-This strategy will link with a number of other existing strategies operated by London Borough of Merton including:
+This strategy will link with several other existing strategies operated by London Borough of Merton including:

-- Merton Local Community Plan
+- Merton Community Safety Strategy

 - Anti-Social Behaviour Strategy

 - RIPA Protocol

 - Data Protection Policy